MohamadRvn/load_data/README.md

-load ime data. given a specific duration.
+load ime data. given a specific duration.\n
-Data must be in xlsx format on a monthly basis, available for downloading at ime.
+Data must be in csv format on a monthly basis, available for downloading at ime.